darasus/ai-blog/content/the-hateful-eight-is-a-quentin-tarantino-tour-de-force.md

   must survive and find a way to save his dead friend's family.
 Despite the fact that the film is about race and racism, almost nobody in the movie is actually racist.
+intro: >-
+  The Hateful Eight is a magnificent movie.
+It is also a somewhat odd one, in that it has some dissonant notes which are not quite what you might expect from Quentin Tarantino.

+  A critical darling and an audience-pleaser on its original release, it was soon eclipsed by the #MeToo moment when a few unfortunate and probably inadvertent misogynistic undertones came to light.

+  Since then, The Hateful Eight has been rediscovered as a fascinating film, almost certainly a deliberate commentary on the time we now view as its setting – post-Civil War America, somewhere in the middle of Reconstruction, with simmering tensions between the North and South still unresolved.
+The plot itself is somewhat secondary to those elements; that’s why rather than summarise the plot of The Hateful Eight once more (if you want that, see my original review below), we’re going to focus instead on what makes this such an intriguing and unusual movie.
 ---

 ## A movie about talking